-Start by asking if it's a good time to talk; that shows that you respect your prospect's busy schedule.
-If they say they can't talk now, suggest another time and be specific – don't say “I'll call back later,” say “I'll call back tomorrow at 9 AM, if that's convenient for you.”
+Start by asking if it's a good time to talk.
+That shows that you respect your prospect's busy schedule.
+If they say they can't talk now, suggest another time and be specific.
+Don't say, “I'll call back later.
+Instead, say something like, “I'll call back tomorrow at 9 a.m. if that's convenient for you.”

 - Make them laugh.
 You might say something like, “Hi, my name is Jane Smith and this is a sales call.
 I know, you hate these, so I'm gonna be as brief as possible.”
 It's usually safe to make fun of yourself, but avoid making fun of other people or you might offend your prospect.

 - Offer something valuable.
-When I was selling bank products, I would offer prospects a “free financial review.”
-I'd meet with the prospect in their office, ask a few questions about their current bank products and advise them on the best use of their money.
+For example, if you're selling a banking product, you can offer a "free financial review."
+You would meet with the prospect in their office, ask a few questions about their current bank products, and advise them on the best use of their money.
 If you are selling a physical product, suggest a one-on-one demonstration.

 - Solve their problems.
-Ask “What is your biggest, most unsolvable problem?”
-Then list one or two ways that your product or service will help to solve it.
-This approach can require some pretty creative thinking, but if you come up with a good answer you are almost assured of getting the appointment.
+Ask them what their biggest problem is right now, and then list one or two ways that your product or service will help to solve it.
+This approach can require some pretty creative thinking, but if you come up with a good answer, you are almost assured of getting the appointment.

 End on a Positive Note

 Always use language that assumes they want to meet with you.
-Don't say “Would you like to make an appointment?”
-Instead, say “Are you available to meet next Thursday at 3 PM?”
+Don't say, “Would you like to make an appointment?”
+Instead, ask, "Are you available to meet next Thursday at 3 p.m.?”
 By assuming the close you make it harder for the prospect to say no.